SauravGupta123/VaultDrive/README.md

 - **File Listing**: List files stored on the server with metadata
 - **Status Comparison**: Compare local and server files to see synchronization status
 - **Single File Upload**: Upload individual files on demand
+- **Two-way Synchronization**: Pull command for bidirectional file synchronization
+- **Web-based File Manager**: Browser interface to manage files on the server
+- **HTML Preview**: Preview text and PDF files directly in the browser
+- **Download Files**: Download files from the server to your local machine
 - **Logging**: Comprehensive logging for monitoring and debugging
 - **Error Handling**: Robust error handling for network and file operations